Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Integrated AC-RL solutions for real-time control and learning: Problem 1

 \begin{theorem} If $\Phi(t)$ satisfies the persistent excitation property in \eqref{eq:pe}, then the origin $(e=0,\tilde\vartheta=0,\tilde\theta=0)$ in \eqref{eq:34}-\eqref{eq:adp2} is uniformly asymptotically stable. \end{theorem}

 The proof of Theorem \ref{theo:1} stems from the three lemmas listed above, which represent the three main steps.
 Lemmas \ref{lemma:1} and \ref{lemma:2} establish that $x_1(t)$ cannot remain small over the entire period of persistent excitation.
 Lemma \ref{lemma:3} then leverages this fact to show that this leads to the parameter error $\tilde\vartheta(t)$ to decrease.
 Together this allows the conclusion of u.a.s. of the origin \eqref{eq:34}-\eqref{eq:adp2} and therefore that $\lm{t}\tilde\theta(t)=0$.
-As is apparent from the details of the proof provided in the Appendix, first principles based arguments had to be employed in order to derive this result.
+As is apparent from the details of the proof provided in the Appendix, first principles-based arguments had to be employed in order to derive this result.
 No standard observability properties or time-scale transformations as in \cite{ortega1993} have been employed; these are inadequate as the error model structure in \eqref{eq:34} includes system dynamics and no filtering techniques are used to convert the error model to a static linear regression model.
+Extensions to multivariable inputs are a topic for future work{.
+The results of this section also indicate that the RL-based policy $u_r$ should be such that various components of $\Phi(t)$ satisfy the PE condition.}